globant/PODMaster/server/README.md

    1. Download it from the [project page](http://projectlombok.org/download.html).
    2. Run the JAR (double click or `java -jar …`).
    3. Point it to your Eclipse installation, run the install.
-3. Install checkstyle 5.8 plugin
+3. Install checkstyle 5.7 plugin
-   3.1 Set up your ide to use the project checkstyle located at build-config/checkstyle
+   3.1 Set up your ide to use the project checkstyle.xml located at build-config/checkstyle
+4. Install pmd plugin
+   4.1 Set up your ide to use the project pmd.xml located at build-config/pmd
-4. Restart Eclipse.
+5. Restart Eclipse.

 ## Start the server
 - gradlew **bootRun**